connexcs/docs/docs/customer/auth.md

         :material-menu-right: `Ingress`: This switch *receives* calls from ConnexCS.
 (Note: when selected, this gives the option of using the FQDN rather than the switch IP.)

-        :material-menu-right: `Egress`: This switch *sends* calls to ConnexCS
+        :material-menu-right: `Egress`: This switch *sends* calls to ConnexCS.

     + **Channels**: Set the maximum number of concurrent calls for this switch.
     + **Flow Speed**: Set the Calls Per Second (CPS) (0 = unlimited calls).